Overview

 For CCIA client accounts maintained in its’ custody, Schwab generally does not charge

-separately for custody but is compensated by account holders through commissions or
+separately for custody but is compensated by account holders through commissions or other

-that settle into Schwab accounts.
+into Schwab accounts.

-Schwab charges clients a flat dollar amount as a “prime broker” or “trade away” fee for
+Schwab charges clients a flat dollar amount as a “prime broker” or “trade away” fee for each

 These fees are in addition to the commissions or other compensation the client pays the

 executing broker-dealer.
-Because of this, in order to minimize the client’s trading costs,
+Because of this, in order to minimize the client’s trading costs, CCIA

-CCIA has Schwab execute most trades for the client’s account.
+has Schwab execute most trades for the client’s account.

 CCIA has determined that having Schwab execute most trades is consistent with its’ duty to